kznhq/Heart-Disease-Prediction/README.md

 ## Results

-For KNN, we got that the best accuracy was 0.552183908045977 by using 22 nearest neighbors and 10-fold cross-validation.
+For KNN, we got that the best accuracy score was 0.552183908045977 by using 22 nearest neighbors and 10-fold cross-validation.

 ## References